IASG/iasg.github.io/equipment-policy.md

 ---
 ## Purpose

-The purpose of IASG device checkout is to allow IASG members the opportunity to experiment with and explore technology, then share the experience with the rest of the organization.
+The purpose of HACC device checkout is to allow HACC members the opportunity to experiment with and explore technology, then share the experience with the rest of the organization.

 If you see something cool on the Internet, we want you to learn how to do it and then show it off.

-The IASG equipment check-out is intended to allow members to go above and beyond simply attending presentations.
-Following a presentation, IASG can provide some of the tools needed to try out the activities demonstrated.
-Additionally, tools can be used in the process of developing presentations to give at future IASG meetings.
+The HACC equipment check-out is intended to allow members to go above and beyond simply attending presentations.
+Following a presentation, HACC can provide some of the tools needed to try out the activities demonstrated.
+Additionally, tools can be used in the process of developing presentations to give at future HACC meetings.

 Another facet of equipment check-out is target devices.
 With the advent of the so-called "Internet of Things," many low-quality, low-cost connected devices are emerging.
 These consumer products often have security issues, and represent a good opportunity for low-hanging fruit with real-world security impact.